 Meet Student Administrator Lucy Garcia

 Whether she’s in our studio leading a tour for prospective students or in the classroom providing current students support, Lucy Garcia can be found anywhere and everywhere at Abbey Road Institute.
-Lucy joins us fresh from an apprenticeship at Universal and a lifelong love of music and performing.
+Lucy joins us fresh from an apprenticeship at Universal Music UK and brings a lifelong love of music and performing.
 Get to know her better in our interview below:

 I was a very dramatic child!
 I was always in the school play and wanted to sing and perform.
 I had a YouTube channel and everything.
 I wanted to be Taylor Swift.
 I then went to music college when I was 16 and started writing songs and performing and got to play Latitude Festival.
 I really wanted a job in the music industry so I applied for a Universal apprenticeship in international licensing.
 I worked on global compilations and greatest hits.
 I finished the apprenticeship and wanted to work somewhere supporting producers and musicians and found the role at Abbey Road Institute.
 I wanted to be where the music is being created.

-What does your role involve as student administrator?
+What does your role involve as Student Administrator?

 I serve as the first point of contact for current and prospective students.
 I support the students with various needs throughout their year on the Advanced Diploma course.
 I also show prospective students the facilities and help them navigate through the application process.